 The Academy seeks to prepare students with the skills to pursue and succeed in employment after graduation.

 Marketplace Day is an in-school event in which Richmond business leaders volunteer their time to mock interview students.
 Students come to school in professional attire, engage in interviews with several business leaders and receive constructive feedback on their performance.
-Friday, 10-11:30 a.m.
-November 6, 2017 and May 5, 2018.
+2018-2019 Marketplace Days TBD.

 For the past 4 years, Church Hill Academy has been partnering with EAB, a wholly owned subsidiary of the greater Advisory Board Company, to have the College Mentoring Partnership program (CMP).
 CMP delivers a student-centered mentoring model designed to increase access to higher education opportunities for our students.
 The program provides one-on-one mentoring to students by pairing involved employees at EAB.
 Interested juniors, seniors, and their parents will receive education on college planning, college search, financial planning and professional development.

 In addition to CMP, we have a dedicated volunteer college coordinator who regularly meets individually with current seniors to guide them through their higher education process.

 The CHAT Phantoms is a high school varsity boys basketball team that competes against other metropolitan Richmond varsity teams, in particular teams that are part of the Capital City Athletic Conference (CCAC).
 Our season goes from November to March, and includes about 20 regular season games plus playoffs.

 We have 3 objectives:

 1) Increase basketball knowledge, passion, skills, and experience for every player on the team.